JohnnyHuang0515/SmartCompare/README.md

 #### b.
 Validate schema.sql

-Ensure `src/database/schema.sql` includes only `CREATE TABLE` statements.
+Ensure that `src/database/schema.sql` contains only `CREATE TABLE` statements and does not include any `CREATE DATABASE` or `USE` commands.

 #### c.
 Grant Database Privileges (if required)